devtut/generate/docs/php/using-redis-with-php.md

 ---
-metaTitle: "Using Redis with PHP"
+metaTitle: "PHP - Using Redis with PHP"
 description: "Connecting to a Redis instance, Installing PHP Redis on Ubuntu, Executing Redis commands in PHP"
 ---